martinKindall/cdk_ts_lambda_java/README.md

 Lambdas on the same domain share code following the [Fat Lambda pattern](https://github.com/cdk-patterns/serverless/blob/main/the-lambda-trilogy/README.md).

 This architecture would scale in terms of complexity better if we add an explicit orchestrator layer using Step Functions for example.

+## IAM roles & policies

+As we know, EC2 and Lambdas in Java follow the [Default Credential Provider Chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
+That means, as long as they have a Role in the _Instance Profile_ with permissions for accessing AWS services, we don't need to care about credentials in code itself.
+We manage those permissions using the CDK.
+We grant the cat lambda permission to send to SQS.
+And the receiver lambda receives permission for consuming sqs events from the Event Source creation.